moorepants/learn-multibody-dynamics/noncontributing.rst

 When we form Kane's equations, noncontributing forces will not be present in the equations of motion as they are above in the classical Newton formulation, but it is possible to expose select noncontributing forces by taking advantage of the role of the partial velocities.
-Forces that are in the direction of a partial velocity will contribute to the equations of motion.
-It is then possible to introduce a fictitious motion, an auxiliary generalized speed, along with a force or torque that acts in the same direction of the fictitious motion to generate extra equations for the noncontributing forces.
+Forces and torques that are in the direction of a partial velocity will contribute to the equations of motion.
+It is then possible to introduce fictitious partial velocities via an auxiliary generalized speed, along with a force or torque that acts in the same direction of the fictitious motion to generate extra equations for the noncontributing forces.
+See [Kane1985]_ pg.
+114 for more explanation of this idea.

-Here I introduce the fictitious generalized speed :math:`u_3` that lets the particle :math:`P_1` have a "separation velocity" relative to its fixed location on the pendulum arm.
-This is aligned with the desired noncontributing tension force we want to bring into evidence.
+As an example , here I introduce two fictitious generalized speeds, :math:`u_3` and :math:`u_4` that lets each particle have motion relative to its fixed location on the pendulum arm in the direction of the two noncontributing forces that we desire to know. :numref:`fig-noncontributing-pendulum-aux` shows the two additional speeds and the associated forces.
+We introduce these speeds without introducing any related generalized coordinates.

 .. _fig-noncontributing-pendulum-aux:
 .. figure:: figures/noncontributing-pendulum-aux.svg